 Types of Communication

-There are many different aspects of communication.
-We communicate through body language, tone of voice, gestures, words, and the written word (notes, emails, letters).
-The three main types of communication are verbal, nonverbal, and written, and each one is important in its own way.
+Communication involves various methods such as body language, tone of voice, gestures, words, and writing (notes, emails, letters).
+The three main types are verbal, nonverbal, and written—each playing a crucial role.

 Verbal

-Verbal communication is when people use words to talk to each other.
-This type of communication usually happens when people talk face-to-face, on the phone, or a video call.
+Verbal communication happens when people use words to talk face-to-face, on the phone, or via video call.

 Nonverbal

-Nonverbal communication is when two people communicate with each other without using words.
-It entails forms of communication such as facial expressions, gestures, posture, and tone of voice.
-Nonverbal communication can be interpreted from a sender’s body language or action.
-For instance, eye contact shows interest in the conversation, whereas lack of eye contact may show boredom.
+Nonverbal communication happens when two people connect without words.
+It includes facial expressions, gestures, posture, and tone of voice.
+You can interpret it from body language or actions.
+For example, eye contact shows interest, while avoiding eyes may show boredom.

 Written